dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 **`StringBuilder.compareTo` works the same as String.compareTo and close to `Arrays.compare` (see tip 92).

-`compareTo` works as left-right and return int. since upper letters preceeds lower letters, a is higher than A.
+`compareTo` works as left-right and return int. since upper letters precedes lower letters, a is higher than A.
 ```java
 public class App{
     public static void main(String[] args) {